library(tidyverse)Lab 1

 Today we’ll work with data from the Gapminder project, which tracks development indicators across countries.
 We have two files:

-gapminder_summary.csv- Average values by continentgapminder_2007.csv- Data for 142 individual countries in 2007
+gapminder_summary.csv- Average values by continentgapminder_full.csv- Data for 142 countries from 1952 to 2007

 Part 1: Bar Chart (50 points)